kjs452/KennysOpenDSKY/README.md

 ## Compiling for Windows/MacOS
 I don't know how to compile for these platforms.
 Make sure you have the ```ncurses``` library available.
 Make sure you have sigaction() available.
 Make sure you have getrandom().
-Make sure your have python3.
+Make sure you have python3.
 The compilation should be pretty straight forward.

 ## Running the Curses Simulator